Sphinx-LuaLS¶

 lua:autoobject

-from a markdown file.Make sure you separate separate comment markers from documentation by a space.
+from a markdown file.Make sure to separate comment markers from documentation with a space.
 Otherwise, autodoc will not be able to tell your comments apart from content automatically generated by Lua Language Server:

 --- This is OK: separated by a space. local x = 0; ---This is NOT OK: no separation. local x = 0;